jorge990125/we/Roadmap.md

  - Add more user friendly item lookup utilizing wowhead or similar database.

 ###Characters
- - Send in game mail to characters from web admin page.
+ - Send in game mail to characters from web admin page. - **COMPLETE via 4.0.3 and has been pulled into master branch**

 ###Admin->Monitoring
  - Add email alerts for server status changes or outages.